thewca/wca-regulations/wca-regulations_2012.md

   - A1a) The organisation team may enforce time limits for attempts and/or rounds.
     - A1a1) The default time limit per attempt is 10 minutes, though the organisation team may announce a higher/lower time limit.
     - A1a2) Cumulative time limits may be enforced (e.g. 3 attempts with a cumulative time limit of 20 minutes).
 The time elapsed in a DNF result counts towards the cumulative time limit.
-    - A1a3) For any round, time limits must be announced before the round begins, and should not be changed after it has begun.
+    - A1a3) For any round, time limits must be announced before the round starts, and should not be changed after it has begun.
 Changes must be made at the discretion of the WCA Delegate, who shall carefully consider the fairness of the change.
     - A1a4) The competitor must end the attempt within the time limit.
 If a competitor reaches the time limit for an attempt/round, the judge shall stop the attempt immediately and record the result as DNF.
 Exception: Multiple Blindfolded Solving (see Regulation H1b1).
     - A1a5) An attempt shall be considered to meet the time limit if and only if the original recorded time, before any time penalties are applied, is strictly less than the time limit.
 Exception: Multiple Blindfolded Solving (see Regulation H1b1).
   - A1b) If the time limit for an attempt is greater than 10 minutes, a stopwatch must be used for timekeeping.